elementary/appcenter-web/_apps/com.github.sdv43.whaler.md

 ---

 <p>Whaler provides basic functionality for managing Docker containers.
 The app can start and stop both standalone containers and docker-compose applications.
 Also, it supports viewing container logs.</p>
 <p>The solution is perfect for those who are looking for a simple tool to perform some basic actions.
-For the app to run correctly, make sure that Docker and docker-compose are installed on your system.</p>
+For the app to run correctly, make sure that Docker is installed on your system.</p>